-18 Emanuel Gross, "The Laws of War Waged Between Democratic States and Terrorist Organizations: Real or Illusive?"
+Emanuel Gross, "The Laws of War Waged Between Democratic States and Terrorist Organizations: Real or Illusive?"
 Florida Journal of International Law, 15 (Summer 2003), 464-465.

-19 Michael C. Bonafede, "Here, There, and Everywhere: Assessing the Proportionality Doctrine and US Uses of Force in Response to Terrorism After the September 11 Attacks," Cornell Law Review, 88 (2002), 183.
+Michael C. Bonafede, "Here, There, and Everywhere: Assessing the Proportionality Doctrine and US Uses of Force in Response to Terrorism After the September 11 Attacks," Cornell Law Review, 88 (2002), 183.

 At the outset, the Non-Proliferation Treaty suffered from two significant weaknesses.
 First, the Treaty was not ratified by all states possessing nuclear weapons.
 The failure to encompass all nuclear weapons states within the non-proliferation regime seriously weakened its effect, providing a source of fissionable nuclear materials and technologies to non-signatory states without nuclear weapons.
 Second, the Treaty did not provide the Agency with any positive mechanisms for enforcing safeguards agreements.
 Compliance with safeguards agreements is dependent upon the good will of signatory states, and sanctions for non-compliance are severely limited by diplomatic maneuvers and alliances.
-Nonetheless, in spite of its weaknesses, the Non-Proliferation Treaty has proven to be a reasonable and relatively effective counter to the proliferation of nuclear weapons technology.20 is only effective between states that deal with one another in good faith.
-The treaty is not equipped to handle rogue states that cheat on their obligations, outlaw scientists who sell nuclear secrets to the highest bidder or terrorists trying to buy bombs on the black market.21
+Nonetheless, in spite of its weaknesses, the Non-Proliferation Treaty has proven to be a reasonable and relatively effective counter to the proliferation of nuclear weapons technology.

+According to the Bush Administration, however, one of the problems with the NPT is that it is only effective between states that deal with one another in good faith.
+The treaty is not equipped to handle rogue states that cheat on their obligations, outlaw scientists who sell nuclear secrets to the highest bidder or terrorists trying to buy bombs on the black market.